 Disordered many-body systems

 Disorder has a drastic influence on transport properties.
 In the presence of a random potential, a system of interacting electrons can become insulating; a phenomenon known as many-body localization.
 However, even beyond the vanishing transport such systems have very intriguing properties.
 For example, many-body localization describes an exotic phase of matter, which is robust to small changes in the microscopic Hamiltonian.
-Moreover, fundamental concepts of statistical mechanics break down in the many-body localized phase.
+Moreover, fundamental concepts of thermodynamics break down in the many-body localized phase.
 We study how these particular properties can be characterized by interferometric techniques, explore distinct experimental signatures of disordered systems, and analyze the transition from the localized to the delocalized phase.

 |||Anomalous diffusion and Griffiths effects near the many-body localization transition.
 K. Agarwal, S. Gopalakrishnan, M. Knap, M. Mueller, E. Demler, Phys.
 Rev. Lett.
 114, 160401 (2015).|